-For the time being, South Sudan has no confirmed cases of the novel coronavirus (although this is likely due to a lack of capacity for testing).
-But this is not the case for the countries it borders:
+For the time being, South Sudan only has one confirmed case of the novel coronavirus (although this is likely due to a lack of capacity for testing).
+But more cases are reported in the countries it borders:

 |Data from Johns Hopkins University|

 As of 23rd March, President Kiir has closed all airports and land crossings into South Sudan but it is highly likely that the virus has already spread into the population undetected.
 The world’s newest nation is still reeling from the recent civil war in which close to 400,000 died.
 It suffers from a threadbare healthcare system in which 10% of children die before the age of five.
 The threat of Covid-19 in a country like South Sudan without even the most basic of infrastructure could be devastating.